• Skip to primary navigation

 Ingredients & Substitutions

-Matcha chai latte ingredients laid out individually with labels.
+Matcha chai late ingredients laid out separately on a flat surface.

-• Chai concentrate: Made from black tea infused with warming, spicy, and aromatic chai spices.
+• Black Tea Concentrate: Made from black tea infused with warming, spicy, and aromatic chai spices.
 I usually make a big batch of my homemade chai concentrate to have on hand for recipes like this.
-If you don’t have any, just use loose-leaf chai tea.
-I’d stay away from store-bought chai concentrate as it’s normally packed with added sugar.
+If you don’t have any, try a store bought cold brew black tea concentrate.

 • Matcha powder: If possible, use ceremonial-grade matcha for sweet, nutty, and slightly bitter notes.
 It provides the most ideal flavor, but just opt for the highest quality matcha you can find and afford.

-• Oat milk: For lattes, I always recommend oat milk.
+• Soy milk: For lattes, I always recommend unfortified soy milk.
 It’s rich, creamy, and full-bodied.
-If you don’t have oat milk, the next best options are soy milk, cashew milk, or pea milk.
+If you don’t have soy milk, the next best options is oat milk barista.

-• Cardamom syrup: The herbal infusion of cardamom in the simple syrup pairs incredibly well with matcha.
+• Sweetener: Any clean ingredient, simple syrup pairs incredibly well with matcha.
 For a more neutral sweetness, use brown sugar syrup, agave, plain simple syrup, cane sugar, maple syrup, or coconut nectar.

 Instructions